 An important component of investment performance is the availability of appropriate investment opportunities for the Corporation, new clients and new client assets.
 If the Corporation is not able to find sufficient investments in a timely manner, investment performance could be materially adversely affected.
 Alternatively, if there are insufficient investment opportunities, management may elect to limit the Corporation's growth and reduce the rate of intake of new clients and new client assets.
 Historically, depending on, among other factors, prevailing market conditions, the Corporation has taken opportunities to invest in smaller market capitalization companies and other more thinly traded securities in which relatively smaller investments are typically made.
-As the Corporation's AUM increases, the Corporation or find sufficient investment opportunities for producing the absolute returns targeted.
+As the Corporation's AUM increases, the Corporation may not be able to exploit the investment opportunities that have historically been available to the Corporation or find sufficient investment opportunities for producing the absolute returns targeted.
 If the Corporation is not able to identify sufficient appropriate investment opportunities for itself, new clients and new client assets, the Corporation's investment performance and management's decision to continue to grow may be materially adversely affected.